What's new in this version?

 Group helps you to organize notes. notes with same group appear adjacent together in archive menu.
 To add or modify note's group, read FAQ-9

 1.If keeping existing notes is concerned, go to Tools>Options>Change Repository>Switch and Keep existing notes.
-Please note that, QFN will NOT make any change to the current repository, it would be possible to switch back to the current repository at any rate.
+Please note that, QuickFox will NOT make any change to the current repository, it would be possible to switch back to the current repository at any rate.

 Is it possible to have more than one repository?

-> To have more than one 'Hard disk' repository, create a new folder in a location that QFN is permitted to read and write, then try Tools>Options>Change Repository>Select hard disk folder to point QFN to this folder.
+> To have more than one "Local Storage" repository, create a new folder in a location that QuickFox is permitted to read and write, then try Tools>Options>Change Repository>Select hard disk folder to point QuickFox to this folder.

-> To have more than one 'Bookmarks' repository, Try Tools>Options>Change Repository>Change default 'Bookmarks' folder.
-To return back to original repository change 'Bookmarks folder' to 'QuickFox Notes' and switch to it.
+> To have more than one "Bookmarks" repository, Try Tools>Options>Change Repository>Change default "Bookmarks" folder.
+To return back to original repository change "Bookmarks folder" to "QuickFox" and switch to it.